Applications for the International Connections Fund are being accepted between April 20, 2018 and 5:00 p.m. on May 4, 2018.

-To encourage a greater sharing of experiences and international learning, the MacArthur Foundation has established a $1 million fund to help eligible non-profit arts and culture organizations advance their work by collaborating with peer organizations abroad.
+To encourage a greater sharing of experiences and international learning, MacArthur has established a fund to help eligible non-profit arts and culture organizations advance their work by collaborating with peer organizations abroad.

 The following organizations are eligible to apply for funding from the MacArthur Foundation under this initiative:

-- A nonprofit organization* in the Chicago area that has received a grant payment directly from the MacArthur Foundation between 2008-2012, or
+- A nonprofit organization* in the Chicago area that is currently a grantee of the MacArthur Arts & Culture direct portfolio, or

-- A nonprofit organization* in the Chicago area that has received a grant payment between 2008-2012 from the MacArthur Funds established at the Driehaus Foundation and Prince Charitable Trusts (including the Small Dance and Theater Fund).
+- A nonprofit organization* in the Chicago area that is currently a grantee of the MacArthur Funds established at the Driehaus Foundation and Prince Charitable Trusts.

 *Eligible nonprofit organizations are those with 501(C)(3) designations that are not private foundations.